Airport Security Badging and Air Operations Area (AOA) Permits

 Open Bids and Proposals

-If you would like to view open bids and proposals at Palm Springs International Airport, or if you wish to register as a vendor with the City of Palm Springs, please visit the City of Palm Springs Procurement & Contracting Department website or call (760) 323-8236.
+If you would like to view open bids and proposals at Palm Springs International Airport, or if you wish to register as a vendor with the City of Palm Springs, please visit the City of Palm Springs Procurement and Contracting Department through this link or call (760) 323-8236.

 Disadvantaged Business Program

-For any information regarding the Palm Springs International Airport’s Disadvantaged Business Enterprise (DBE) Program and Airport Concession Disadvantaged Business Enterprise (ACDBE) Program please e-mail [email protected], Airport Administration Manager.
+For any information regarding the Palm Springs International Airport’s Disadvantaged Business Enterprise (DBE) Program and Airport Concession Disadvantaged Business Enterprise (ACDBE) Program please e-mail [email protected].